hoangvvo/nextjs-mongodb-app/README.md

 - Add/Remove friends

 Have any features in mind, [make an issue](https://github.com/hoangvvo/nextjs-mongodb-app/issues).
 Would like to work on a feature, [make a PR](https://github.com/hoangvvo/nextjs-mongodb-app/pulls).

+### Styles

+Despite the look, this project does not contain any stylesheets, and no component has classes.
+To remove the style, simply remove all `<style jsx>` and `<style jsx global>` tags.

 ## Contributing